Was Jesus God?

 Why did Jesus, the Son of God, have to die?
 All people have sinned and have fallen short of the glory of God

 The only perfect man who ever lived was Jesus; He was guilty of no sin or crime.
-Just as the blood of the innocent Passover lamb had to be shed to atone for the sins of the ancient Israelites
+Just as the blood of innocent Passover lambs had to be shed to atone for the sins of the ancient Israelites

 On the third day after His crucifixion, Jesus rose from the dead—the firstfruits of those who also will rise from the dead and never die again